crafteke/crkit/README.md

 ## Under the hood

 The CRKit uses Raspberry Pis connected with the game engine.
 Outputs are send through DMX packages to OLA instances hosted on RPis.
 User inputs are transmitted as JSON messages through the socketIO protocol.

 ![schema](schema.jpg)

 ## Warning

-This project is still totally dedicated to Dystopia Escape Game developpers.
+This project is still totally dedicated to Dystopia Escape Game developers.
 We plan to separate distinguished functions from each other and extract specific use cases, and write examples to integrate with game engines.
 Don't try to use this now by yourself.
 If you are interested into using our hardware/software solutions, contact us at [Crafteke](https://crafteke.be/)

 ## Features